hui-ad/elixir-hawaii/README.md

 * projects
 * any decisions in progress

+## Want to help?
+We'd like to strive to be explicit in letting people know how to get involved.
+This includes figuring out how create opportunities for everyone.
+That said, we also have some ways to make suggestions, in case that's your thing:
+* Use this issue template to [suggest a talk idea](https://github.com/hui-ad/shaka-ako/issues/new?template=Submit-a-talk-idea.md)
+* You can also still [create a normal issue](https://github.com/hui-ad/shaka-ako/issues/new) (suggestion)

 ## Group Resources
 * Institute website, our public UI ([repo here](https://github.com/hui-ad/institute), [website here](http://institute.gigalixirapp.com))
 * Code of Conduct [Anonymous Abuse Reporting Form](https://docs.google.com/forms/d/1X1VigBcyS_Z_sfR_QOuaYkSyk53aNyc8ZIqNMz6UtdI/edit), @axelson owner